Aadhunik Industries Logo

 Section 5 - Fire Fighting Measures

-General Information: For Ferrous sulfide, as in any fire, wear a self-contained breathing apparatus in pressure-demand, MSHA/NIOSH (approved or equivalent), and full protective gear.
+General Information: As in any fire, wear a self-contained breathing apparatus in pressure-demand, MSHA/NIOSH (approved or equivalent), and full protective gear.

 Extinguishing Media: For small fires over Iron Sulphide, use water spray, dry chemical, carbon dioxide or chemical foam.